maduwanthasl/Fileflow-Communication-Desing-Project-Semester-3/README.md

 - Adaptive Transmission: Incorporate adaptive transmission methods to adjust to changing channel conditions dynamically.
 - Closed-Loop System: Develop a closed-loop system to enhance communication efficiency and reliability through feedback mechanisms.

+## The Main Block diagram of the communication system